yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl powerExponentCollect` - collect powers by the specified exponent(s).

-* `#!wl powerPhaseReduce` - reduce the phase factor in powers according to the assumptions and/or the specified holomorphic/antiholomorphic variables.

 * `#!wl trigPhaseReduce` - reduce phase factors in trigonometric functions by the given assumptions.

 * `#!wl deltaReduce` - reduce the Dirac delta function.